dqops/dqo/docs/reference/yaml/monitoring/table-monthly-monitoring-checks.md

-## TableComparisonMonthlyMonitoringChecksSpecMap
+## TableAvailabilityMonthlyMonitoringChecksSpec
-Container of comparison checks for each defined data comparison.
-The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
- Contains the monthly monitoring comparison checks for each configured reference table.
+Container of built-in preconfigured data quality checks on a table level that are detecting the table availability.